 You can see the artifacts dashboard by navigating to Artifacts from the left sidebar.

-Artifacts dashboard captures the unique set of artifacts (images, filesystems) scanned along with summary of the last successful scan.
+Artifacts page shows the list of artifacts (images and filesystems) scanned along with results of the last successful scan.

 Artifact Name